LouisLon/DevOps-Course-Starter/README.md

 [GITHUB_CLIENT_ID] ,[GITHUB_CLIENT_SECRET],[GITHUB_REDIRECT_URI]
 To give a user the writer role an environment variable [ROLEWRITER_USER] should be created with the users GitHub username.
 These environment variables need to be included in Heroku setting for heroku setup.
+Also create the variable SECRET_KEY for the flask application Set the environment variable [OAUTHLIB_INSECURE_TRANSPORT]=1 to use HTTP (not recommended on production)